tomekbuszewski/spastic/content/writings/2020-02-27 - A note on naming colors/index.md

 }
 ```

 This is the most readable thing you can do when naming colors.
 That way you won't have to care whether this color is "red" or "blue".
 It will be "background".

+Seems obvious, but much too often I found people reinventing the wheel.

 ### Bonus: theming